DataScrutinizingwithMayur/Gem_Price_Prediction/README.md

-# Gemstone Price Prediction - Utkarsh Gaikwad
+# Gemstone Price Prediction - Mayur Rane

 ### Introduction About the Data :